 ‘Technology is just a tool.
 In terms of getting the students working together & motivating them, the teacher is most important.’- Bill Gates.

-This question has been repeatedly asked globally.
-People from different backgrounds often have a dilemma whether to choose offline education or online education.
-Here I am discussing the ‘core differences between the two.’
+People from different backgrounds often have a dilemma about whether to choose offline education or online education.
+This question is everywhere.
+Hence, I am discussing the ‘core differences between the two.’

 Apart from this, I am defining the ‘importance of offline coaching classes.’
 And also…